 Paid Permanent Base + Rover + Cellphone

-If you don't have a base station, or don't want to maintain one, you can use services like u-blox's PointPerfect, Skylark, Point One or other services to get correction data over the Internet and deliver it to your rover using your cellphone's internet connection.
+If you don't have a base station, or don't want to maintain one, you can use services like u-blox's PointPerfect, Skylark, or other services to get correction data over the Internet and deliver it to your rover using your cellphone's internet connection.

 Based on the location of your rover, your cellphone can receive correction data from an existing nearby base station where corrections are sent to the Internet (NTRIP Network) and then passed on to your phone over the cellular network.
 Your cell phone then communicates the correction data (via Bluetooth or WiFi) to your rover.